Actors Stand With ‘Dune’ Director Denis Villeneuve After He Blasts Warner Bros. For Shocking HBO Max Deal

 Several actors are now stepping up to support the Dune visionary as they also fear that movie-going could be coming to an end.

-Josh Brolin took a bold step in speaking out first on the matter, supporting his Dune director Villeneuve.
-The Avengers: Endgame star shared a photo of Villeneuve to his Instagram page while suggesting his followers read his full statement with Variety.
+Josh Brolin took a bold step in speaking out first on the matter and supported Villeneuve.
+The Avengers: Endgame star shared a photo of Villeneuve to his Instagram page while suggesting his followers read his full statement to Variety.

 “Long live the theater experience!!!”
 Brolin wrote while adding the article to his Instagram bio.